binhtruongphuoc-tech/smart-pet-feeder-system/README.md

 ##  My Contributions
-As a core member of the team, I wore several hats to bridge the gap between our **hardware**, **firmware**, and **mechanical design**.
-My primary focus was ensuring that the different layers of the project actually played nice with each other.
+I acted as the bridge between our **hardware**, **firmware**, and **mechanical design**, making sure all the layers worked together.

-I handled the low-level C development for the servo motors and buzzer alerts, while also getting hands-on with the PCB assembly—soldering everything myself to ensure the connections were solid.
-Beyond the electronics, I built out the housing and integrated the control board with the mechanical dispensing gate.
-A big part of my role was also the 'messy' side of the project: troubleshooting hardware glitches and debugging firmware quirks to get the system stable.
-Finally, I mapped out our software architecture through flowcharts and pulled together our final engineering report to document how all the pieces fit together.
+I wrote the C drivers for the servo and buzzer and handled the PCB assembly, soldering everything myself for a clean, reliable build.
+I also built the housing and integrated the control board with the dispensing gate.
+My work involved a lot of 'messy' troubleshooting—fixing hardware glitches and debugging firmware to keep the system stable.
+Finally, I mapped out the software architecture and put together the final report to document the whole process.